Heather Macy

-Heather Michell Macy (born April 4, 1978) is an American college basketball coach who is the current Head Coach at Barry University and is the all-time winningest head coach of the East Carolina University women's basketball team.
+Heather Michell Macy (born April 4, 1978) is an American college basketball coach who is the current Head Coach at Georgia Southern University and is the all-time winningest head coach of the East Carolina University women's basketball team.
 Macy is also the Elite Performance CEO for the 2FeetIn organization and the author of the books Two Feet Forward and Believe-Think-Live Two Feet In.

 High school career

 Macy attended Starmount High School in Boonville, North Carolina from 1992 to 1996.
 She played on the women's basketball team as the starting point guard from 1994 to 1996.
 Macy's accomplishments led her to be named all-Tri-County player twice and an All-Northwest 2A conference player.
 In her senior year, she led her team to a conference tournament championship.
 Macy recorded 10 points and five assists per game as a sophomore and improved to 14 points per game and six assists as a senior.
 Her accomplishments led her to be named to the Hall of Fame for her high school, one of 12 members in the first class of inductees.